UsuaOSilver/Diving-into-epi2981/Diving into EIP2981.md

          return (royalty.receiver, royaltyAmount);
      }

-This function gives the contract the flexibility to modifide any information related to the NFT in the future.
+This function gives the contract the flexibility to modify any information related to the NFT in the future.
 It can be excluded from the source code if the information should be fixed through time.

      function _setRoyalty(address _receiver, uint96 _amount) internal virtual {
          require(_amount <= 10000, "ERC2981: royalty fee exceeds salePrice");